Festo-se/cyclonedx-editor-validator/docs/available_commands.md

 If *coordinates* are used to identify the target, they must match the component fully.
 In other words, if __only__ *name* is given, it will __only match__ components with that name which do __not__ contain *version* or *group* fields.

-In *coordinates* it is also possible to provide a range of versions following the [PURl specification](https://github.com/package-url/purl-spec/blob/version-range-spec/VERSION-RANGE-SPEC.rst) as referenced by [CycloneDX](https://cyclonedx.org/docs/1.6/json/#vulnerabilities_items_affects_items_versions_items_range).
+In *coordinates* it is also possible to provide a range of versions using *version_range* parameter instead *version* following the [PURl specification](https://github.com/package-url/purl-spec/blob/version-range-spec/VERSION-RANGE-SPEC.rst) as referenced by [CycloneDX](https://cyclonedx.org/docs/1.6/json/#vulnerabilities_items_affects_items_versions_items_range).

 Further Information on the supported versioning schemas can be found here [univers documentation](https://pypi.org/project/univers/).

-It is also possible to use a wildcard by setting the *version* as "*", in that case the version will be ignored and only *name*and *group* will be considered.
+Note that for every schema it is possible to provide a wildcard like *vers:generic/\** to allow all versions of the given schema.

+If *version* and *version_range* are provided, *version_range* will be ignored.

 If *coordinates* are used to identify the target, they must match the component fully.
 In other words, if __only__ *name* is given, it will __only match__ components with that name which do __not__ contain *version* or *group* fields.